-March 16-19, 2017 – This year, LCC will be held in Honolulu, Hawaii.
-It’s a long-running annual conference for writers and fans of crime fiction and give the Lefty awards.
+March: LLC is a long-running annual conference for writers and fans of crime fiction and give the Lefty awards.
 Learn more at http://leftcoastcrime.org/

-April 28-30, 2017 – An annual conference that salutes the traditional mysteries of the type best typified by Agatha Christie.
+April: An annual conference that salutes the traditional mysteries of the type best typified by Agatha Christie.
 For further information, go to http://malicedomestic.org.

-August 10-13, 2017 – Okay, this one is for writers, but it will be interesting to anyone with an interest in law enforcement and forensic science.
+August: Okay, this one is for writers, but it will be interesting to anyone with an interest in law enforcement and forensic science.
 Created by Lee Lofland (check out his Graveyard Shift), WPA offers hands-on experiences like putting on handcuffs, lifting fingerprints, clearing a building and more.
 It takes place at an actual police academy and gives you a chance to do car chase simulations and virtual shoot/don’t shoot training.
 It fills up FAST, so if you’re interested, sign up for the newsletter and watch for registration to open up.
 Then get on line that very second and do your best to get in.
 Learn more at http://writerspoliceacademy.com/.

 October: Held during the second full weekend in October, this annual festival is put on by Humanities Tennessee at Nashville’s Legislative Plaza.
 Free an open to the public, the Festival annually welcomes more than 200 authors from throughout the nation and in every genre for readings, panel discussions, and book signings.
 Book lovers have the opportunity to hear from and meet some of America’s foremost writers in fiction, history, mystery, biography, travel, poetry, and children’s literature, among others.
 Learn more at http://humanitiestennessee.org/programs/southern-festival-books-celebration-written-word.